ali-aqib/password-generator-manager/README.md

 # GUI based password generator and manager using pyhton and tkinter
-# This project is created using python 3.12 and pycharm IDE
+# This project is created using python 3.12, pycharm IDE, tkinter

 **Steps to run the project**
 1. Install python 3.12